Can you believe the year is almost over? It feels like this year just flew by!

 Healthy Food Near Me

 With your readers’ pursuit of healthy food, locals might be looking for your advice as well.
-Have you every thought about putting together a “Healthy Food Guide in [Your City]”?
+Have you ever thought about putting together a “Healthy Food Guide in [Your City]”?

 It could be an exciting way to connect with readers in your area, as well as highlight some of your favorite local restaurants and eateries.
 Win-win!

-January is also the perfect time to challenge your readers to make healthier choices.
-Workouts, nutritious snacks, better breakfasts… there are so many great opportunities for reader challenges.
-And if you, the blogger, complete the challenges right along with them, readers will be much more inclined to follow along.
+Speaking of challenges and movements, January is the perfect time to challenge your readers to make healthier choices in general.
+Workouts, nutritious snacks, better breakfasts, dry January… there are so many great opportunities for reader challenges.
+And if you, the blogger, complete the challenges right along with your readers, they’ll be much more inclined to follow along.

 Cleanses, Routines, and Good Habits

-Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right…i.e. with resolutions
+Along those same lines, readers are looking for information about cleanses, healthier routines, and better habits to start the new year off right.

 Super Bowl Food